bendelevi/jobsearch/README.md

 ```

 # The dashboard
-The dashboard displays all the metrics on my past applications.
+The dashboard provides an overview of past applications through various metrics:
 The pie bar chart on the top right indicates the daily interactions.
 Yellows are pending applications, greens are the interviews and the reds are the rejections.
 The sankey chart on the bottom left shows the flow of each application.
 ![E0773EB4-1FC4-4E57-9AC9-C93488A95D6E_1_201_a](https://github.com/user-attachments/assets/083715b0-05e8-4cb6-b02c-c16fd7f0f8f0)